Chapter 2 : Water Angel's big mistake.

 "Go."
 And the owl flew off, the girl watched it fly away until it was out of her vision.

-"This might of been Water Angel's big mistake, lets just hope they will forgive me one day" The girl said before leaving her room.
+"This might have been Water Angel's big mistake, lets just hope they will forgive me one day" The girl said before leaving her room.